Chat Messages and eDiscovery: How to Ease the Burden and Get the Full Picture

 The Federal Rules of Civil Procedure require the “preservation and disclosure of electronically stored evidence.”
 Legal teams are under increasing pressure to review chat messages in a quick, defensible and cost-effective way.
 After all, business leaders and other professionals make crucial decisions every day either influenced by or even as a direct result of conversations that happen across various messaging channels.
 Messaging tools can, therefore, offer a wealth of information relevant to an investigation — but they do present a complex problem: How can eDiscovery practitioners manage to get the full picture?
 Instant messaging conversations often move between platforms and users.
 They also include subtle context that’s hard or impossible to understand when reviewed outside their native format.

-Potential pitfalls of instant messaging in eDiscovery
+Potential pitfalls of short messages in eDiscovery

 - It’s possible to miss important context.
 Keep in mind that instant messages are often short and incomplete.
 As a result, legal teams are more dependent on the surrounding context to make sense of a conversation.
 Also, without reviewing them in their native format, litigators may miss non-text replies such as “likes,” offshoot threads and various emojis.
 This is akin to reading a spoken conversation without seeing body language or hearing the speakers’ tone.